DomResc/docker-backup-tools/README.md

 # Backup specific volumes only
 ./docker_backup.sh -v postgres_data,mongodb_data

+# Skip volumes that are currently in use by containers
+./docker_backup.sh -s

 # Keep backups for 60 days and use environment variable for directory
 export DOCKER_BACKUP_DIR=/mnt/storage/backups
 ./docker_backup.sh -r 60

+# Backup with forced container stopping (no confirmation prompts)
+./docker_backup.sh -f
 ```

 ## Restore Usage